Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Hickory, NC.
-According to Zillow’s research, homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
+Yes, solar panels typically increase home value in Hickory.
+Research from Zillow shows homes with solar panels sell for about 4.1% more than comparable homes without them.
+For a median-priced Hickory home, this could mean thousands of dollars in added value.